International Nurses Day 2022: Current Theme, History & Significance

+International Nurses Day 2022: This day is to thank all nurses, for their dedication, and work, especially during the ongoing coronavirus pandemic.
 Nurses are indispensable in safeguarding public health.
-Let us see through this article about International Nurses Day, its theme, history and how this day is celebrated.
+Let us read more about International Nurses Day, its theme, history, and how is it celebrated.

 “Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.”– Mother Teresa